-Board on Aging and Long Term Care 1402 Pankratz Street, Suite 111 Madison, WI 53704-4001 Medigap Helpline: 1-800-242-1060 (toll-free) (608) 246-7001 Fax longtermcare.wi.gov
+Board on Aging and Long Term Care 1402 Pankratz Street, Suite 111 Madison, WI 53704-4001 Medigap Helpline: 1-800-242-1060 (toll-free) fax: (608) 246-7001 Email: BOALTCMedigap@wisconsin.gov Website: longtermcare.wi.gov

-• Office of the Commissioner of Insurance (OCI)
+Office of the Commissioner of Insurance (OCI)

-OCI publishes consumer publications to assist seniors in shopping for insurance.
+OCI publishes consumer publications (oci.wi.gov/Publications) to assist seniors in shopping for insurance.
 The publications should be used only as guides.
 These publications are not legal documents and do not represent your rights under any insurance policy or government program.
 Your policy, contract, or federal or state laws establish your rights.
 Consult an attorney for legal guidance about your specific rights.
-Legal assistance may also be available through your county or tribal aging office which can be found at www.dhs.wisconsin.gov/benefit-specialists/index.htm.
+Legal assistance may also be available through your county or tribal aging office which can be found at dhs.wisconsin.gov/benefit-specialists/index.htm.

 If you have a problem with your insurance, you should first check with your agent or with the insurance company that sold you the policy.
 If you do not get satisfactory answers, you may file a complaint with OCI.

-Website

-oci.wi.gov
+Website: oci.wi.gov

-Mailing Address
+Mailing Address P.O.

-P.O.
 Box 7873 Madison, WI 53707-7873

-Street Address

-125 South Webster Street Madison, WI 53703
+Street Address 125 South Webster Street Madison, WI 53703